kiali/kiali.io/content/en/docs/Features/tracing.md

       in_cluster_url: 'http://tracing.istio-system/jaeger'
 ```

+{{% alert color="warning" %}}
-icon:bullhorn[size=2x]{nbsp} If you use the Kiali operator (recommended), this config can be set in the Kiali CR.
+If you use the Kiali operator (recommended), this config can be set in the Kiali CR.
 But in most cases, the Kiali operator will set a valid default `in_cluster_url` so you wouldn't have to change anything.
 If you don't use the Kiali operator, this config can be set in Kiali config map.
+{{% /alert %}}

-=== External URL
+### External URL

 Configuring an external URL for Jaeger will enable links from Kiali to Jaeger UI.
 This URL needs to be accessible from the browser (it's used for links generation).
 Example: